 How to contact us

 We hope you enjoy this release.
 If you encounter any problems, please let us know by posting issues to our public bug database.
-For installation or usage help, please visit our community forums for assistance.
+For installation or usage help, please visit our community for assistance.

 November 8, 2016